Age UK Suffolk relies on volunteers to help us offer vital services in the local community.

 Yes, many of our volunteers support more than one of our services.
 An example may be a volunteer who helps with fundraising but also enjoys telephone befriending or perhaps an administration volunteer who enjoys befriending.
 Of course, there is no obligation to take on anything more than you wish.

 Will I be able to claim any expenses?

-As a volunteer you willingly give your time but we don’t expect you to be out of pocket – so we do pay all reasonable expenses claims incurred within your volunteering role such as mileage or telephone calls.
-As a charity we work hard to use our budget carefully, so we do take this into account when placing you as a volunteer.
+We appreciate that as a volunteer you willingly give your time but we do not expect you to be out of pocket and so we pay all reasonable expense claims incurred within your volunteering role.
+Examples may include mileage or telephone calls.
+As a charity that no longer receives statutory funding, we work hard to use our budget carefully and so we do take potential costs into account when we place you as a volunteer.

 How will volunteering affect my benefits?